-The overall commercial use is approximately 2.61.7% of the developable lands, which is 3.8-5.7 hectares±.
+The overall commercial use is approximately 2.6% of the developable lands, which is 5.7 hectares±.
 Two commercial sites are designated, located on either side of McKenney Avenue in the heart of the Neighbourhood Activity Centre.
 These sites may provide sale of goods and services for the whole community.
-A commercial site is designated south of McKenney Avenue and north of Meadowview Drive in the heart of the Neighbourhood Activity Centre.
-This site may provide sale of goods and services for the whole community.
-Under the Land Use Bylaw, the General Commercial (C2) District would be a suitable district that provides a range of uses including, but not limited to, business support services, grocery store, general service, financial institution, and health services.